COMLEX vs USMLE: The Complete Comparison Guide for DO Students (2026)

 What QBank should DO students use?

 Use a USMLE-focused QBank as your primary resource (it covers 90% of COMLEX content).
 Add a COMLEX-specific bank for OMM practice.
-QuantaPrep covers the clinical science content needed for both exams, completely free with unlimited questions, no credit card required.
+QuantaPrep covers the overlapping clinical science foundation with adaptive performance tracking across organ systems.

 Will the COMLEX/USMLE dynamic change in the future?